Joeltronics/MapGen/README.md

 	* Options to specify what's on each side of the map (e.g. ocean, mountains, desert, etc)
 * Option to regenerate a region of a map at higher resolution
 * Better options for saving files
+* Improve UI
+	* Gradio is great because it was quick to implement, but the result is pretty basic
+	* Would like something more akin to Google Earth
+	* Not sure if the way to go is a full custom JS UI, or custom components within Gradio

 ### Engine & Performance